psevestre/openid-fapi/Financial_API_Grant_Management.md

 * Grant Management API: a HTTP-based API provided by the authorization server that clients can use to query the status of, update, replace and revoke grants.

-* Data Recipients (Australia and FDX) and TPPs (UK) are examples of OAuth clients used to describe use cases below.
+* Data Recipients (Australia and FDX) and TPPs (UK and PSD2) are examples of OAuth clients used to describe use cases below.

-* Data Holders (Australia), ASPSPs (UK) and Data Providers (FDX) are examples of OAuth Authorization Servers used to describe use cases below.
+* Data Holders (Australia), ASPSPs (UK and PSD2) and Data Providers (FDX) are examples of OAuth Authorization Servers used to describe use cases below.

 # Overview